Skip to Content

 HIPEC stands for heated intraperitoneal chemotherapy.
 It is a form of heated chemotherapy that doctors administer in the abdomen.
 HIPEC may cause fewer side effects than traditional chemotherapy because it is concentrated in the abdomen.
 Traditional chemotherapy is administered through a vein and circulates throughout the bloodstream.

-Other HIPEC procedures may use a combination of cisplatin and another chemotherapy drug.
+Other HIPEC procedures may use a combination of cisplatin and another chemo drug.
 For example, cisplatin may be combined with doxorubicin.
 One study consisted of a group in which 80% of patients underwent HIPEC with cisplatin and doxorubicin.
 The researchers found a median overall survival of 53 months for all study patients.

 Cisplatin and mitomycin may also be used in HIPEC procedures for peritoneal mesothelioma.
 In one study, patients received this form of HIPEC as part of a multi-step treatment.
 Patients treated with cisplatin and mitomycin HIPEC procedures had a median survival of 54.9 months.